 Atlantis.
-Archeologist Sykes, stated in an article he wrote on Blood Groupings in the July 1959 issue of New World Antiquity that the Rhesus negative factor was introduced into Europe
+Archeologist Sykes, stated in an article he wrote on Blood Groupings in the July 1959 issue of New World Antiquity that the Rhesus negative factor was introduced into Europe thousands

 Guanches of the Canary or Fortunate Isles.

 Approximately 3000 B.C. mining operations began at Tyranena, an area near Lake Mills, Wisconsin.
 This became one of the bases of operation for the early Tyranenian miners and traders of

 copper mined in Michigan's Upper Peninsula.
 From Tyranena, the traders traveled the Rock River to the Mississippi River and then down to the Gulf of Mexico.
 The Tyranenians ceased mining

 operations around 1200 B. C.and left the area.
 Before leaving they flooded the site, creating a lake to protect their secrets and dead left behind.

 In acknowledgement of Tyranena and its people, land was set aside for a park in Lake Mills and given the name Tyranena Park.
 The park is located on the north end of Rock Lake, which hides the

 pyramids under its waters.

 According to the lunar date given in Plato's dialogues and the Egyptian records, Atlantis was destroyed in the month of the Goddess Hathor, which corresponds to November 1198 B.C. date.

 Approximately 900 A.D.
 Aztec astronomer-priests and their miners again established a point camp, at the abandoned Tyranenian settlement.
 Naming the settlement Aztalan, it became a center for

 further examined hieroglyphs or pictures in the Mexican or Azteka manuscript, which depicts this migration.)

-H. P. Blavatsky, wrote in The Secret Doctrine, that Baron Humboldt said, "Look for the country of Aztalan, the original country of the Aztecs, as high up at least as the 42nd parallel north;
+H. P. Blavatsky, wrote in The Secret Doctrine, that Baron Humboldt said, "Look for the country of Aztalan, the original country of the Aztecs, as high up at least as the 42nd parallel north; whence,

-Dr. Barry Fell, Bronze Age America, cites a passage from the Harris Payrus claiming that some of King David's huge stockpile of copper ore, used for the building of King Solomon's Temple,
+Dr. Barry Fell, Bronze Age America, cites a passage from the Harris Payrus claiming that some of King David's huge stockpile of copper ore, used for the building of King Solomon's Temple, came

 from the Phoenician's North American trading routes:

 After the defeat of the `Sea People', Ramses III, Pharaoh of the XX Dynasty (identified with Plato's Atlanteans) declares in the Harris Papyrus:

 "I sent out an expedition to the land of `Ataka' for the great foundries of copper which are in that place.
 Our transport ships were loaded.
 Having located the foundries loaded with metal, loaded as

-as myriads upon our ships, they sailed back to Egypt, arriving safely.
+myriads upon our ships, they sailed back to Egypt, arriving safely.
 The cargo was piled in stores as hundreds of thousands of the color of gold.
 I let the people see them like marvels."

 Frank Joseph, author of The Lost Pyramids of Rock Lake, explains that Ataka is an Egyptian linguistic inflection of the Atlanteans' original name for Michigan's Upper Peninsula.
-The prefix `At'
+The prefix `At' was

-was often used to designate Atlantean holdings.
+often used to designate Atlantean holdings.

 Plato describes them as pre-eminent miners of the world's highest- grade copper.